Video What we know about Dreamliner, the Air India plane that crashed

 What we know about Dreamliner, the Air India plane that crashed

-ABC News’ Sam Sweeney and aviation analyst John Nance discuss the plane, a Boeing 787-8 Dreamliner, which crashed en route to the United Kingdom from India.
+Transportation reporter Sam Sweeney discusses the Boeing 787-8 Dreamliner, the plane that crashed en route to the United Kingdom from India.

 June 12, 2025